Why does Essex need a Search & Rescue team?

 If you think searching is not for you but would still like to help, we offer support membership as we always need help with fundraising, administration, etc.

 How far can I progress in the organisation?

 Specialist training courses such as river bank searching, advanced first aid, water rescue, and mountain bike searching are also available once you have completed your basic training.

 More experienced team members may be invited to undertake training to become team leaders, looking after a team of searchers on the ground during a search.
 They can also become a Search Planner in order to help plan the search.
 The highest attainable level is Search Manager.
 Team leadership and search management are specialist roles and can be very demanding.

 During non-operational times there is no hierarchy within the team, and everyone is treated equally.
 The team is run by an elected management committee of up to ten members, and any member can stand for election to the committee.

 I am frightened of the dark and don’t like the idea of being on my own!

 During a search you will always operate as part of a team.
 In addition to searching for the missing person team members keep a lookout for each other.
 You will never be asked to search on your own.

 Is Search & Rescue a male dominated club for SAS types?

 Not at all!
-The team is made up of all types and ages.
-We have both male and female members and all are treated equally.
+The team is made up of all types and ages, and all are treated equally.
+At present, female members make up over a third of the operational team, a proportion we would like to increase.
 Some people want to feel that they are giving something back to society; others have elderly relatives or young children and like to think that people will help if something goes wrong.